vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 On this pertinent question, the holy brahmin, the incarnation of God, said: atha, ‘well’.
 Kaun. ḍinya explains:

-Here the word ‘well’ relates to what earlier had happeneḍIn what way [a student may ask] ?
+Here the word ‘well’ relates to what earlier had happened.
+In what way [a student may ask] ?
 He has said ‘well’ in relation to the earlier question put by the pupil.
 Thus this word atha (‘well’) signifies the answer to what has been asked: that end to suffering (duh. khānta) does exist.
 (Kaun. ḍinya ad PS 1.1)

 ‘Well’ is the opening word of the gospel, being the first word of the first S¯utra.
 It is followed by the word atah. , for which see above, p.
 513. Then follows the word paśupateh. , ‘of Paśupati’, i.e. ‘of God’.
 This expression Kaun. ḍinya takes as the answer to a further question: ‘due to what is this “being without suffering” reached?’
 It is reached, Kaun. ḍinya preaches, due to the grace (prasāda) of God, which initiates union (yoga) with Him.